By Last Updated: June 11th, 2026

 • Free reissuance of disposition permits, even months or years after the cremation.

-• Personalized service options for ceremonies, including referrals to trusted scattering-at-sea and aerial providers.
+• Personalized ceremony service options, including referrals to trusted scattering-at-sea and aerial providers.

 • Ongoing communication to answer your questions about legality, timing, and the best way to honor your loved one.

-Whether you’re ready to scatter ashes now or are still deciding, we’re here to help with clarity, compassion, and expertise.
+Whether you’re ready to scatter ashes or are still deciding, we’re here to help with clarity, compassion, and expertise.
+Contact us to communicate with one of our knowledgeable reps.
+We’ll guide you through this difficult process.

 Frequently Asked Questions (FAQ)